-Working from home – top tips from ACA team
+Working from home - top tips from AC ARCHITECTS

-These are strange and worrying times for all, with lockdown and social distancing changing most of our daily habits.
-For many people, this may be the first time they have worked from home, ever!
-Our own team have been working remotely since mid March and are now settled into the new norm.
+The COVID-19 pandemic was a strange time for us all, with lockdown and social distancing changing most of our daily habits.
+For many people, it was their first time working from home, ever!
+Our team started working remotely in March 2020, and it's now part of our weekly routine.

-To help others optimise their work from home experience, we prepared this article with top tips and first-hand advice from our team members.
-It aims to provide you with advice on how to work effectively and to maintain your mental well-being.
+To help others optimise their work-from-home experience, we prepared this article with top tips and first-hand advice from our team members.
+It aims to provide you with advice on how to work effectively and maintain your mental well-being.

 One of the biggest challenges when it comes to working from home is keeping your work and home lives separate.
 This is because your work and home are no longer physically separated by a change in environment and physical space.
 Commuting to work not only takes you to the office, but it also prepares your brain for work.